(Amended 12/11; 7/18; 7/13/22)

 Purchases less than or equal to $25,000 may be delegated to individual department purchasers.
-Purchases of goods and services between $25,001 and $50,000 per transaction, may be purchased through an informal competitive bid with an adequate number of vendors.
+Purchase of goods and services between $25,001 and $50,000 may be purchased through an informal competitive bid with an adequate number of vendors.
 Federally funded purchases must follow the Uniform Guidance policy.
-The state Code of Iowa, federal law, and the Board of Regents, State of Iowa, mandate competitive bidding for the purchase of all University goods and services greater than $50,000 in value.
+The Board of Regents, State of Iowa, requires competitive bidding for the purchase of all university goods and services greater than $50,000 in value.

-Certain purchases involve terms or conditions that require legal or Business Manager review.
-These include acquisitions of copyright, transportation services, purchases involving a written contract with provisions requiring indemnification, insurance, or involving acceptance of liability risks by the University, installment purchases, lease purchases, or equipment with a unit cost greater than $1,000,000.
-Contracts involving such terms or conditions are forwarded by the Purchasing Department to the University Business Manager and/or to the General Counsel's Office for review, as appropriate.
+Certain purchases involve terms or conditions that require legal or risk managerment review.
+Contracts involving such terms or conditions are forwarded by the Purchasing Department to the Director of Risk Management and/or to the General Counsel's Office for review, as appropriate.

-The two most effective formal methods of competitive bidding are the Request for Quotation (RFQ) and the Request for Proposal (RFP), and the Request for Qualificatons (RQFL).
+The three most effective formal methods of competitive bidding are the Request for Quotation (RFQ), the Request for Proposal (RFP), and the Request for Qualificatons (RQFL).
 These methods provide:

 - Increased savings;